3 Steps to Creating a Website like Tripadvisor and Becoming a Leader in Your Niche

 - sharing a trip plan via email or SMS with traveling partner(s)

 Who does not want to know how many countries s/he has already visited?
 Real travelers adore statistics!
 At TripAdvisor, users can view the map of their trips and pin the places they want to visit next.
 The website also shows how much of the globe they have already visited.

 How Much Does It Cost to Build a Website Like TripAdvisor?

 Creating a business directory like TripAdvisor takes not months but several years.
 TripAdvisor has already existed since 2000 and they still continue to enhance their service and create new features.

-Before you take the decision on building a custom solution, you may first test it making WordPress website like TripAdvisor.
-You will have to configure hosting, buy a domain, choose a website template like TripAdvisor, and switch plugins.
-It may be cheaper at the beginning, but only if you are ok with the limited functionality, scalability and some necessity to spend time on development (even though it does not require coding).
+To reduce the costs, people reject the decision on building a custom solution and often choose a Wordpress to create a website like TripAdvisor.
+If you follow this scenario, you will need some technical experience to configure hosting, buy a domain, choose a website template like TripAdvisor, and switch plugins.
+It may be cheaper at the beginning, but only if you are OK with the limited functionality, low scalability, and you are eager to spend your own time on development (even though it does not require coding).

-Depending on the complexity of tasks, the development may take around 3-6 months and cost from $13,000 to $25,000.
-This is a ballpark estimate based on our experience and rate at Greenice, of course, as to give you precise numbers we need to study your requirements.
+Depending on the complexity of tasks, the development may take around 3-6 months and cost from $30,000 to $50,000.
+A platform with advanced features may cost around $50,000 - 80,000.
+These are ballpark estimates based on our experience with similar projects.
+To give you precise numbers, we need to study your requirements.